mlhartme/stool/client/documentation.md

 Startup is also refused if the disk or memory quota exceeded.
 In this case, stop some other stages.

+The hostname of the container is set to <id>.<servername>, where id is a hash of stage name and application name.
+This hash serves two purposes: it has a fixed length, so I'm sure the resulting name does not exceed the 64 character limit for host names.
+And the hash makes it impossible to derived stage or application name from the hostname -- applications are strongly discouraged to check the hostname to configure themselves, use environment variables defined for that purpose instead.
+Future versions of Stool will remove the servername from the container's hostname as well.

 [//]: # (include stageOptions.md)

 Note: This is a stage command, use `stool help stage-options` to see available [stage options](#stool-stage-options)